20WH1A05B0/Major_Project_Melanoma_Detection/README.md

 ### Dataset Balance
 The dataset is balanced with a ratio of 1.07, ensuring that there is no significant class imbalance that could bias the model's training.

-## Requirements
+## Software Requirements

+### Programming Language
-- Python 3
+- Python 3.10

+### Packages
+- NumPy
+- Pandas
+- Tensorflow
+- Sklearn
+- Matplotlib
+- Torch
+- Seaborn

+### Metrics
+- Accuracy
+- Precision
+- Recall
-- TensorFlow
+- F1-score

+### Tool
-- Keras
+- Jupyter Notebook

-- [List any other dependencies or specific versions required]
+These software requirements are essential for developing, training, and evaluating machine learning models for melanoma detection using the provided dataset.
+Ensure that you have the specified versions of Python and the required packages installed in your development environment to run the code seamlessly.

 ## Usage
 1. Clone the repository: